johan-st/ti-do/README.md

 # tido

 my experiences so far:
+  - Drag n Drop has proven to take a lot of time setting up
+  - first time using material ui
+  - learned to plan more time when deeling with new tech
   - improved knowledge in typescript
   - improved knowledge in graphql, schemas, queries and mutations
- - explored new patterns in regards to security
+  - explored patterns in regards to security
   - explored CI-patterns
   - improved holistic view on Dev(Sec)Ops
   - explored testable dev-patterns
   - explorerd decision space in regards to functional vs OO. (where to use which)

 ### dev notes:
 **run from project root folder**